-University Hospital was recently named one of the nation’s 50 Top Cardiovascular Hospitals by Watson Health (formerly Truven Health Analytics).
-This is the ninth time University Hospital has been recognized with this honor.
+Madison, Wisconsin - University Hospital was recently named one of the nation's 50 Top Cardiovascular Hospitals by IBM Watson Health, a business unit of IBM that is dedicated to the development and implementation of cognitive and data-driven technologies to improve population health.
+This is the 10th time University Hospital has been recognized with this honor.

-The Watson Health 50 Top Cardiovascular Hospitals study is an annual, objective, quantitative study that identifies the nation's best providers of cardiovascular care, based on publicly available data and a balanced look at clinical, operational, and financial performance metrics.
-Hospitals do not apply, and winners do not pay to market their honor.
+Now in its 21st year, the Watson Health 50 Top Cardiovascular Hospitals study is an annual, objective, quantitative study that identifies the nation's best providers of cardiovascular care, based on publicly available data and a balanced look at clinical, operational and financial performance metrics.

-Now in its 19th year, Watson Health singled out 50 hospitals that achieved superior clinical outcomes in several key performance areas, including the following comparisons with lower-ranked hospitals:
+Watson Health singled out the 50 hospitals that achieved superior clinical outcomes in key performance areas, including the following comparisons with a peer group of similar hospitals:

-- Average lengths of stay for CABG patients that were one day lower than nonwinners and 0.3 to 0.5 days lower for AMI, HF and percutaneous coronary intervention (PCI) patients
+- Average lengths of stay for CABG patients that were one day lower than nonwinners and half a day lower for AMI, HF and percutaneous coronary intervention (PCI) patients